 10 tips for an effective chatbot marketing strategy

 Chatbots can bridge the gap between the first-time visitor and a customer.
 They can segment your audience and provide the right messaging to the right people.
-As a result, they can increase your sales and improve the customer experience.
+As a result, sales chatbots can increase your revenue and improve the customer experience.
 But what should you keep in mind when crafting your first chatbot marketing campaign?

 1. Set objectives